 During times like these, the natural reaction is to take action.
 Humans are hard wired to move quickly and seek protection.
 This helps us avoid pain.
 These very survival instincts, however, can be detrimental to investing.

 If you have a diversified portfolio of stocks, bonds and cash, likely nothing.

-We can’t give specific advice without understanding everyone’s situation, but if you have an investment policy statement that sets long-term targets for stocks, bonds and cash, stick to it.
+It is not easy for anyone (professionals included), and we can’t give specific advice without understanding everyone’s situation, but if you have an investment policy statement that sets long-term targets for stocks, bonds and cash, stick to it.